Princess Victoria of Saxe-Coburg-Saalfeld: Royal feud

 I trust to God that my life may be spared for nine months longer ...
 I should then have the satisfaction of leaving the exercise of the Royal authority to the personal authority of that young lady, heiress presumptive to the Crown, and not in the hands of a person now near me, who is surrounded by evil advisers and is herself incompetent to act with propriety in the situation in which she would be placed.

 The breach between the Duchess and the King and Queen was never fully healed, but Victoria always viewed both of them with kindness.

-Conroy had high hopes for his patroness and himself: he envisaged Victoria succeeding the throne at a young age, thus needing a regency government, which, following the Regency Act 1830, would be headed by the princess's mother (who had already served in that capacity in Germany following the death of her first husband).
+Conroy had high hopes for his patroness and himself: he envisaged Victoria succeeding to the throne at a young age, thus needing a regency government, which, following the Regency Act 1830, would be headed by the princess's mother (who had already served in that capacity in Germany following the death of her first husband).
 As the personal secretary of the Duchess, Conroy would be the veritable "power behind the throne".
 He had not counted on William IV surviving long enough for Victoria to come of age and be able to succeed to the throne as an adult and consequently, while cultivating her mother, had shown little consideration for Victoria.
 When the latter succeeded, Conroy risked having no influence over her.
 He tried to force Victoria to agree to make him her personal secretary once she succeeded, but this plan, too, backfired.
 Victoria resented her mother's support for Conroy's schemes and being pressured by her to sign a paper declaring Conroy her personal secretary.
 The result was that when Victoria became queen, she relegated the Duchess to separate accommodations, away from her own.

 Reconciliation

 When the Queen's first child, the Princess Royal, was born, the Duchess of Kent unexpectedly found herself welcomed back into Victoria's inner circle.
 It is likely that this came about as a result of the dismissal of Baroness Lehzen at the behest of Victoria's husband (and the Duchess's nephew), Prince Albert.
 Firstly, this removed Lehzen's influence, and Lehzen had long despised the Duchess and Conroy, suspecting them of an illicit affair.
 Secondly, it left the Queen wholly open to Albert's influence, and he likely prevailed upon her to reconcile with her mother.
-Thirdly, Conroy by now lived in exile on the Continent and so his divisive influence was removed.
+Thirdly, Conroy by now was living in exile on the Continent and so his divisive influence was removed.
 The Duchess's finances, which had been left in shambles by Conroy, were restored thanks to Victoria and her advisors.
 By all accounts, the Duchess became a doting grandmother and was closer to her daughter than she ever had been.